Larbi3/Larbi3/README.md

 I'm an IT Specialist growing in Tech.
 Welcome to my page!

-I’m actively learning to code and applying new skills to technical projects and concepts I’m eager to explore.
+I’m actively learning to code and gain new skills through technical projects/concepts I’m eager to explore.
 I look forward to sharing my work here and using this page to document and showcase my learning journey.
 Thank you for visiting.

 <h2>🌱 Developmental Projects:</h2>